 4 kVA Isolation Transformer Dimension

-Internal faults of a transformer include interphase short circuit, turn-to-turn short circuit of the winding and grounded short circuit of earth neutral system and winding grounding system.
-These faults are quite serious, because the high temperature arc generated by short-circuit current will not only burn the iron core of winding insulation box, but also makes the insulating material and transformer oil to decompose, thus producing a large amount of gas, which might lead to local deformation and break of transformer oil tank, or even explosion hazard.
+Internal faults of a single phase step up & step down isolation transformer include interphase short circuit, turn-to-turn short circuit of the winding and grounded short circuit of earth neutral system and winding grounding system.
+These faults are quite serious, because the high temperature arc generated by short-circuit current will not only burn the iron core of winding insulation box, but also makes the insulating material and isolation transformer oil to decompose, thus producing a large amount of gas, which might lead to local deformation and break of transformer oil tank, or even explosion hazard.
 Therefore, when an internal fault occurs in the transformer, the transformer shall be removed quickly.